Biplo12/kamil-sinski-serwis-komputerowy/README.md

 7. **Responsive Design**: The website is fully responsive, ensuring a consistent and user-friendly experience across different devices and screen sizes.

 ### Admin Dashboard
 The admin dashboard provides a secure and restricted area for authorized administrators to manage orders and users.
-The dashboard can be accessed on the development version of the website using the following credentials:
-- Email: admin@gmail.com
-- Password: admin123

 The admin dashboard includes the following sections and functionality: